| Barry MacDonnell's

 The "Border type" drop list on the Page Border/Fill dialog will also let you choose between Line or Fancy page borders.
 The latter is a limited selection of fancy borders, but there are many more available (in some editions of WordPerfect) on CD#2 in the ClipArt folder: To get them, use Inert, Graphics/Pictures, ClipArt, Borders....
 Once inserted, they can be right-clicked to Wrap them Behind Text (or simply inserted into a watermark) and then re-sized and repositioned.

-Setting the default insertion size of graphic images.
+Setting the default insertion size of graphic images in the current document.

 Suppose you want to create a custom border box style, with the left side of the box made borderless -or- made double-lined.
 Such a box can then be used for paragraph borders, page borders, etc.